Bodiart/BlurSelect/README.md

  - elevationTo - end shadow animation with this elevation

  Enables shadow animation.
- If you are using CardView as select view and you already have elevation, just specify elevationFrom
+ If you are using CardView as select view and you already have elevation, just specify
  ```
  elevationFrom = CardView.cardElevation
  ```